isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-high-arches-and-standing-all-day/index.md

 ###  Cushioning

 Shoes with good cushioning will protect you from hard ground impact.
-[Shoes for standing all day](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/) must have good padding and adaptive cushioning that conforms to the natural contours of the foot.
+[Shoes for standing all day](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)must have good padding and adaptive cushioning that conforms to the natural contours of the foot.
 This way, the foot will have more support that will ensure comfort throughout the day.

 You can pick shoes with Memory foam cushioning.
 This component adjusts to the weight, speed, and shape of the feet.